Changing medical school requirements for scientific medicine

 I’m glad to see there is talk of finally breaking from the stodgy and pointless premed requirements that generations of medical student hopefuls have had to suffer through (despite some, like Jules Dienstag, defending the premed torture as a “necessary gauntlet”.
 Let’s just hope they implement some of these changes, save premeds years of excessive study of irrelevant subjects, and maybe, if we’re lucky, burn the MCAT for the useless test that it is.

-34 thoughts on “Changing medical school requirements for scientific medicine”
+34 responses to “Changing medical school requirements for scientific medicine”

 In many countries, medicine is an undergraduate degree.
 Presumably, in these countries, students primarily take courses relevant to medicine.
 Do you believe this is a more effective way of educating doctors?